$J$-equations and deformed Hermitian-Yang-Mills equations on holomorphic submersions: Introduction

-A relatively K{\"a}hler form $\omega_X$ whose restriction to each fiber is a cscK metric is called an \textit{optimal symplectic connection} if it satisfies a certain equation.
+\begin{theorem}[{\cite[Theorem 1.2]{Dervan-Sektnan}}] Suppose that $(B, L)$ admits a twisted cscK metric $\omega_B \in c_1(L)$ and $\pi: (X,H) \rightarrow (B,L)$ admits an optimal symplectic connection $\omega_X \in c_1(H)$.
+Assume that both of the automorphism groups $\mathrm{Aut}(X,H)$ and $\mathrm{Aut}(q)$, where $q$ is the moduli map, are discrete.
+Then there exists a cscK metric in the class $k\pi^*c_1(L) + c_1(H)$ for $k \gg 0$. \end{theorem} A relatively K{\"a}hler form $\omega_X$ whose restriction to each fiber is a cscK metric is called an \textit{optimal symplectic connection} if it satisfies a certain equation.
 If a cscK metric on each fiber $(X_b, H_b)$ is unique, then the optimal symplectic connection condition becomes trivial.
 Our situation is similar to this situation, since a solution of the $J$-equation is unique \cite[Proposition 2]{Chen}.
 We suppress pullbacks via $\pi$, so if $\omega_B$ is a form on $B$, its pullback to $X$ will also be denoted by $\omega_B$.